 A peace officer shall not unduly influence an EMS provider's medical decision or diagnosis, and an EMS provider shall not base its medical decision exclusively on information provided by a peace officer; except that a peace officer may provide critical medical information or any other pertinent information about the individual or the scene of the emergency that may assist the EMS provider's assessment of the need to administer ketamine.
 When a peace officer directs a person to assist the peace officer, the person is prohibited from administering ketamine.

-The bill requires a peace officer who witnesses another peace officer use a chemical restraint in pursuance of the peace officer's duties to report such use to the P.O.S.T. board.
-The report must be in writing and made within 10 days of the occurrence of the use of a chemical restraint.
-Any peace officer who fails to report use of a chemical restraint commits a class 1 misdemeanor.
+The act requires a peace officer who witnesses another peace officer use ketamine in pursuance of the peace officer's duties to report such use to the P.O.S.T. board.
+The report must be in writing and made within 10 days of the occurrence of the use of ketamine.
+Any peace officer who fails to report use of ketamine commits a class 1 misdemeanor.
 Upon receipt of the report, the P.O.S.T. board shall submit the report to the peace officer's employing agency, which shall conduct an internal investigation of the alleged violation and transmit the findings to the P.O.S.T. board.
 If the findings are substantiated, the peace officer's certification is subject to revocation.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)